traffic-analysis/deepcoffea/README.md

 # DeepCoFFEA Attack
 :warning: experimental - PLEASE BE CAREFUL.
 Intended for reasearch purposes only.

-This repository contains code and dataset of the *DeepCoFFEA: Improved Flow Correlation Attacks on Tor via Metric Learning and Amplification* paper accepted in *IEEE Symposium on Security and Privacy (Oakland) 2022*.
-The code and dataset can be used to reproduce the results presented in the paper. :
+This repository contains code and dataset of the **DeepCoFFEA: Improved Flow Correlation Attacks on Tor via Metric Learning and Amplification** paper accepted in ***IEEE Symposium on Security and Privacy (Oakland) 2022*** The code and dataset can be used to reproduce the results presented in the paper.

 ## Reference Format
 ```